-Using anchoring phenomena in your middle school science classroom can be a great way to implement NGSS.
-It helps students formulate questions and can tie entire science units together.
-However, when diving into using anchoring phenomena, it may seem confusing, or you may have some misconceptions like I did when I first started implementing them in my classroom.
+Using anchoring phenomena in your middle school science classroom is fundamental to implementing NGSS-aligned, student-driven learning units.
+Anchoring phenomena spark the questions your students will investigate and tie entire science units together.
+However, when diving into using anchoring phenomena, it may seem confusing, or you may have some misconceptions (trust me, I had them all!).

-To take away some of the confusion, I’ve explored some of the biggest questions you may have about anchoring phenomena, including what they are, how to use them, and examples of what they have looked like in my real life classroom.
+To take away some of the confusion, I’ve explored some of the biggest questions you may have about anchoring phenomena, including what they are, how to use them, and examples of what they look like in the classroom.

 What exactly is anchoring phenomena? (and what it is NOT)